Saepinum: City wall

-Gate
+Gates

-The four doors that open at the junction of the two main road arteries, the cardo and the decumanus, conventionally take their name based on their orientation; they repeat the same planimetric scheme in the layout, the classic one of the city gate with a single round arch, approximately m high.
-4.80, closed by a sliding wooden shutter, operated from above, with two circular towers flanking the opening.
-Behind the door is the cavaedium, a rectangular security courtyard, built for obvious defensive needs, closed by walls, open to the sky, with a double door leading to the city.
-To the left of the door a stone staircase leads to the patrol walk on the city walls, and to the maneuvering room of the portcullis.
+The four gates that open at the junction of the two main road arteries, the cardo and the decumanus, conventionally take their name from their orientation; they repeat the same planimetric scheme in the layout, the classic one of the city gate with a single round arch, approximately 4.8 m high, closed by a sliding wooden shutter, operated from above, with two circular towers flanking the opening.
+Behind the door is the cavaedium, a rectangular security courtyard for defensive needs, closed by walls, open to the sky, with a double door leading to the city.
+To the left of the door a stone staircase leads to the patrol walk on the city walls, and to the manoeuvering room of the portcullis.

+Domus

+The domus discovered from 2023 onwards contained a unique domestic hot water system with a large lead cylindrical vessel for heating water and connected to pipes for distribution.